robwillup/mithrandir/docs/LanguagesAndFrameworks/Go/Go Mobile/Getting Started.md

 $ go get golang.org/x/mobile/cmd/gomobile
 ```

->NOTE: In order to get `gomobile` to work on my machine I had to turn Go modules off by setting this environment variable: GO111MODULE=off

 ## Installing the Android NDK

 To install the Android Native Development Kit (NDK), follow these steps: